 3 Ceilidh

-Seek out a ceilidh and learn to dance like a true Scot.
+Seek out a ceilidh and learn to dance like a true Scottish.
 The ceilidh band will play several instruments and sing, sometimes even tell stories.
 Enjoy some whisky or Scottish gin to get the courage to hit the dance floor.
 If you feel like you were born with two left feet (like me!) do not worry, your fellow dancers will get you moving in no time.
 A fun night (and men in kilts) guaranteed!

 4 Organise your own dinner party

 Impress your guests by cooking your take on Scottish food – anything from salmon to beef pies and Cullen skink.
 Add a few whisky cocktails and tablet or cranachan for dessert.
 Don’t forget to wear tartan.
-If you are not a fan of whisky I am sure you will be forgiven if you serve refreshing G&Ts… Don’t forget to toast the lassies!
+If you are not a fan of whisky I am sure you will be forgiven if you serve refreshing wintery G&Ts… Don’t forget to toast the lassies!

 5 Burns-themed pub quiz

 Many pubs organise special quiz nights to suit the event.
 Get ready to answer questions about Celtic traditions and the making of haggis.
 January is made for pub nights, especially if you can find a pub with a fire.
 Enjoy a pint and a chaser (that’s whisky in case you weren’t sure…) and have a laugh with friends.
+See my list of 15 must-visit whisky bars in Scotland for inspiration.

 Hope you have a great Burns Night!!
 I would love to hear about your plans.
 Tell me more by leaving a comment below.